Answered By: Joyce A. Miller Last Updated: Aug 14, 2018 Views: 19

 We get the New York Times in three ways:

-- in print (the newspaper itself)' visit the library to read it;
+- We get the Sunday edition in in print (the newspaper itself); visit the library to read it;

 - in our Proquest Central database, described below.